 Busting the "Disrespect" Myth

 One of the hurdles some families face when considering direct cremation is the feeling that it might be "cheap" or "disrespectful."
-However, the cultural perception is shifting rapidly.
-High-profile figures such as David Bowie and Prince famously chose direct cremation, opting for privacy and simplicity over public spectacle.
+That perception has been shifting.
+It is widely reported, for example, that musician David Bowie chose a private, no-ceremony cremation, opting for privacy and simplicity over public spectacle.
+Many families make the same choice for the same reasons.

 Direct cremation is not the absence of a farewell; it is the relocation of the farewell.
 Instead of a somber funeral home chapel, families are now hosting: